FAQs (Frequently Asked Questions)

 No, Scholars enrolled in PhD program of Indian University can only apply.

-Tentatively the AWSAR Award Function will be held on National Science Day (28th February), every year.
+Tentatively, the AWSAR recognition ceremony will be held on National Science Day (28th February), every year.

 Writing on science and technology in a layman language is known as popular science writing.
 To understand such writings, no specialized study of S&T is required to the reader.
 Readers of popular science writing are general public.
 Research papers have jargon of highly scientific and technical terms which could be understood by only those people who are engaged in research.
 But in popular science writing, the writer diffuses scientific concept in a very easy to understand style and language.